 On 1st March the local authority will notify you of the school where your child has been offered a place.
-Assuming that you are happy with the offer, you MUST ACCEPT this place by contacting the Academy (or local authority for other schools).
+Assuming that you are happy with the offer, you MUST ACCEPT this place by contacting the Academy (or directly to the school you have been offered in the case of other Leeds schools).

 If you are unhappy with the school place you have been offered you have the right to go to appeal.
 Your offer letter will give you a contact for more information.
 All appeals for Garforth Academy should be sent directly to the academy and marked for the attention of the Admissions Officer.
-All appeal requests received by 22nd April 2016 will be heard within 40 school days by no later than 17th June 2016.
-Garforth Academy has provisionally set aside Tuesday 14th and Wednesday 15th June for incoming year 7 appeals.
+All appeal requests received by 21st April 2017 will be heard within 40 school days.
+Garforth Academy has provisionally set aside Thursday 18th and Friday 19th May 2017 for incoming year 7 appeals.
+Please note: These are provisional dates and could change.
 You will receive at least 10 school days’ notice of any appeal hearing from the independent appeals clerk.
-Appeals submitted after 22nd April will be heard within 30 school days from the date the appeal is received.
+Appeals submitted after 21st April will be heard within 30 school days from the date the appeal is received.
 We will endeavour to accommodate late appeals however there is no guarantee they will be heard prior to the end of the academic year.

 If your child is in another secondary school and you feel that a change of school would benefit their education and / or general well-being you are entitled to apply for a school transfer.

 From September 2013 the law will allow you to apply directly to the school or academy where you would like your child to go.
 Contact the Academy’s admissions officer to request a School Transfer application form.

 Please note that there is no guarantee that a place will be available.
 The admissions officer will be able to advise you of the situation as well as the different courses of action open to you.